What Is Formative Assessment And How Can You Best Use It To Improve Student Outcomes

 Formative assessment FAQs

-Summative assessments produce a measure of student attainment; they are usually presented in the form of a high stakes assessment.
+The difference between these two types of assessment is that summative assessments produce a measure of student attainment; they are usually presented in the form of a high-stakes assessment.
 The results have little or no impact on subsequent teaching.
-Formative assessments produce a measure of attainment and are designed to identify students’ misconceptions.
+On the other hand, formative assessments produce a measure of attainment and are designed to identify students’ misconceptions.
 Teachers use the results of formative assessments to adapt their teaching and improve pupil progress.

 Formative assessment allows teachers to quickly check their pupils’ understanding and identify how they should adapt their teaching to improve student attainment.
 Ongoing formative feedback also helps pupils to develop metacognitive skills which supports them to become self-regulated learners.